NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/jest-dom.md

 - toHaveTextContent
 - toHaveValue

-## setup
+### Setup

-`npm install --save-dev @testing-library/jest-dom`
+- First, you need to install it with `npm install --save-dev @testing-library/jest-dom`

-add at the top of every file using the matcher to register them

-`import '@testing-library/jest-dom/extend-expect'`

-or in a setup file loaded by Jest to only import it once

-when using `create-react-app` the file is `src/setupTests.js`
+- then, add `import '@testing-library/jest-dom/extend-expect'` at the top of every file to register the matchers (or in a setup file loaded by Jest if you prefer to only import it once.
+When using `create-react-app` the file is `src/setupTests.js`)

-> note: after creating `src/setupTests.js` stop and restart Jest to load it
+> note: if you create the srtup file, remember to stop and restart Jest to load it

-## some examples
+## Some examples

 ### `toBeDisabled`

 This allows you to check whether an element is disabled from the user's perspective.

-it only matches elements that can be actually be disabled by HTML specification
+It only matches elements that can be actually be disabled by HTML specification, they are

-- button,
+- button
 - input
 - select
 - textarea